MoserMichael/jscriptparse/PYXTUT.md

 toJsonString(     type(             uc(               writeFile(
 ```

+See more information about the built-in functions in [this reference](PYXFUNC.md)

 You also have variables:  A variable is a name that can be assigned a value

 ```